ProfessorNova/SPH-CUDA/README.md

 ## How the Components Interact

 1. **Initialization**:

    - `main.cu` sets up the window and allocates memory.
    - Particles are randomly distributed in the simulation space.

 2. **Physics**:

    - `main.cu` launches kernels from `kernels.cu` to update the grid, compute density/pressure, and integrate positions.
    - `grid.h` helper functions are used in kernels to find neighboring cells efficiently.

 3. **Rendering**:

    - After the physics update, `renderer.cu` functions are called to draw each particle with a color based on its velocity.

 4. **Interaction**:
    - Mouse input is processed by specific kernels in `kernels.cu` (push or swirl forces).
    - Boundary conditions prevent particles from leaving the domain.

 ## Build and Run Instructions

 ### Prerequisites

-- A CUDA-capable GPU
+- A CUDA-capable GPU with the NVIDIA driver installed.
+- NVIDIA CUDA Toolkit (tested with 12.8)
 - CMake (3.30 or higher)
-- raylib and OpenGL development libraries
+- Build tools (e.g., Visual Studio, GCC, etc.)

 ### Steps